PvPClt/project/album_en.md

 **Putin**:

-– Only one thing!
-No greed!
+– Only one condition: no greed!
 30 grams?!
 That’s a laughingstock!
 What am I, a pigeon?

 **Kovalchuk** (convincingly):